Saku Sporting

 Saku Sporting is an Estonian sports club in Saku Parish with women's, men's and youth association football teams.
 The women's team currently plays in Naiste Meistriliiga, the first level in the Estonian women's football system.
 The men's team plays in III liiga.

 History

 The club was founded in 2007.
 In the beginning they worked with children and youngsters and in 2011 founded a senior team.
-Later, founded a women`s team.
+Later, founded a women's team.

-In 2021, ladies took the second place in the national championship.
+In 2021, the ladies took second place in the national championship for the first time.
+They were able to repeat this in the 2022, 2023, and 2024 seasons.

+In 2023, Sporting won the Estonian Women's Cup, defeating Tartu Tammeka in the final by a score of 1-0.